Rebuilding Wellbeing Resources

 Anxiety is a normal human emotion that can feel like the ever-changing waves of the moana.
 It can be described as worry, feeling nervous or uneasy about something (or a situation) when we are not sure of what will happen.
 Many people can experience anxiety when they are faced with a new or unknown situation, or when a stressful event happens.

 Read or download our evidence-informed factsheet to learn how to identify and manage anxiety.
-Check back with us soon for a translation in Tongan.

 It’s a normal part of life to sometimes feel sad, stressed, and angry, especially when we’ve gone through really hard times – depression is more than this.
 Depression is being stuck with these feelings for a long time and we start losing hope and motivation.
 It’s an emotion that can feel like we are alone in the deep moana and caught in a powerful current, struggling to stay afloat.